-Our ultimate goal is to help reduce Alberta’s reliance on methane, by promoting truthful information and providing alternatives.
+Our ultimate goal is to help reduce Alberta’s reliance on methane and other fossil fuels, by promoting truthful information and providing alternatives.
 We believe the population of Alberta are largely unaware or being mislead as to the severe downside of producing and using natural gas.

 We are told by many sources, even our current and past governments, that natural gas is the cleanest, safest, and cheapest fossil fuel we use, but this is simply not true.
 It is perhaps the worst on all three of these counts.

 As a greenhouse gas with 86 times the heat trapping power of co2, methane is easily the most volatile substance we commonly use.
 Natural gas – ( CH4 ) – ( Methane ) has more potential than any other element, to exponentially exacerbate global warming and climate change.
 While the world has zeroed in on co2 as a main driver of global warming, methane levels in the atmosphere have been climbing at a much faster rate than co2 over the last three decades, mostly due to increasing our extraction of natural gas.
 Combined, co2 and ch4 are humanity’s greatest imminent threat and challenge.
 Please read on for our explanation and validation of this statement.